-Both look brilliant on furniture; however, they may vary a lot in the finish.
+When it comes to Wood stain vs Paint on furniture both look brilliant on furniture; however, they may vary a lot in the finish.
 Paint offers a wide range of variety, but the stain has restricted colors.
 Since the stain provides a natural look, its colors do not vary too much from the original look.

 Another significant difference to notice for furniture is covering the furniture’s flaws.
 If it’s mild, sanding and applying the stain can make it look new.
 But you may require painting single or double layers to cover the severe issues to make the piece look new again.

 When it comes to wood stain vs paint for fences, the stain is often preferred.
 The stain doesn’t peel, blister, or crack like paint.
 Also, it can be a great choice to give the fence a natural color.
 However, if you want to entirely transform the fence into a different color, paint can be a great choice.